Common Core Standards

 ► Regular practice with complex texts and their academic language

-► Reading, writing and speaking grounded in evidence from texts, both literary and informational
+► Reading, writing and speaking grounded in textual evidence

 ► Building knowledge through content-rich nonfiction